-I am an interdisciplinary researcher in sustainable development, conservation and environmental management issues with a specialisation in ecological economics.
-My main current research interest is in people’s values around nature.
+I am an interdisciplinary researcher in sustainable development, conservation and environmental management issues with a specialisation in ecological economics and citizen and stakeholder deliberation.
+My main research interest is in people’s values around nature.
 I enjoy taken a broad view of the notion of value and values, looking through the lenses of economics, ecology, ethics, psychology and spiritual practice, and have a particular interest in how social processes shape values and in ways we can integrate economic and deliberative methodologies to better incorporate shared values of nature into decision-making.
 I also work more broadly on new economics approaches, including in the context of economic recovery from COVID.

-I currently work at the University of York, Environment Department as Senior Lecturer in Deliberative Ecological Economics, where I am programme leader for the MSc in Environmental Economics and Environmental Management.
+I currently work at the University of York, Environment Department as Reader in Deliberative Ecological Economics, where I am programme leader for the MSc in Environmental Economics and Environmental Management.
 I previously worked as Principal Investigator at the Scottish Association for Marine Science (SAMS) where I lead the Laurence Mee Centre for Society and the Sea, and have lectured at the Universities of Edinburgh, St Andrews, Leicester and Aberdeen.
 I also run Ecologos, an independent research and consultancy company, work as a psycho-spiritual counsellor being ordained as Interfaith Minister by the One Spirit Interfaith Seminary, and enjoy landscape photography.